rytis/rytis.github.com/_posts/2010-10-03-how-to-check-if-a-web-page-exists.md

 ---
 {% include JB/setup %}

-I’ve come across a question on [Python-Forum.org](http://www.python-forum.org/pythonforum/viewtopic.php?f=5&p=94135) where someone was asking how to check whether a web page exists from a Python script.
+I've come across a question on [Python-Forum.org](http://www.python-forum.org/pythonforum/viewtopic.php?f=5&p=94135) where someone was asking how to check whether a web page exists from a Python script.
 Something similar to what the `wget --spider` option does.
 Interestingly enough, the question stood there unanswered for nearly two months.

 The solution is very simple and trivial however.
 Let’s have a look at what exactly the --spider option is supposed to do.
 This is what the wget manual page says: